 With over 200,000 accounts signed up since 2018, it’s no question that teams are able to focus on tasks and deadlines, leading to greater efficiency in their everyday responsibilities.
 Communication around these tasks has been pivotal for teams to quickly share new ideas.
 For instance, Bruce Wang of MICROJIG said that Basecamp makes sharing “much easier, more transparent, and faster.”

 Teams can expect to have a page dedicated to messages, files, and to-dos for all of their projects.
-There is also an option for teams to expand beyond internal marketing or businesses needs—Basecamp can be used to communicate with clients which can eradicate the need for email, meetings, and unnecessary tasks.
+There is also an option for teams to expand beyond internal marketing or business needs—Basecamp can be used to communicate with clients which can eradicate the need for email, meetings, and unnecessary tasks.
 Teams gunshy to signing up off the bat can start a free 30-day trial where they can use the app on the web, iOS, Android, Mac, or PC.

 Freedom has helped over 750,000 people with their productivity by helping them block certain apps and websites so they can focus on their projects.
 The Freedom app blocks distractions by prioritizing what matters and protecting a user’s time and attention.